-A key element of the ERMF is Strategic Risk Appetite (SRA).
+A key element of the ERMF is the Strategic Risk Appetite (SRA) Framework.
 This comprises qualitative statements and quantitative metrics to set the parameters within which we should operate to deliver our strategy.
-Our SRA is reinforced through policies and standards, to ensure consistency and alignment to the Board defined parameters.
+Our SRA Framework is reinforced through policies and standards, to ensure consistency and alignment to the Board defined parameters.

-The Board defines SRA across our principal risk categories set out in section 3.1.
-The metrics are reviewed annually and are used in stress testing to measure and validate our long term viability, under both plausible and more severe scenarios.
-They are also assessed on a forward looking basis, within the corporate planning process.
+The Board defines SRA across our principal risk categories and is reviewed on an annual basis.
+Performance against appetite is monitored continually and we have developed appropriate early warning indicators and escalation procedures to anticipate and respond to risk profile changes.
+SRA metrics are used in corporate planning and stress testing to measure and validate our long-term viability, under both plausible and more severe scenarios.